List of Star Wars creatures: Oggdo

-Oggdos are large frog-like creatures that are found on the planet Bogano.
+Oggdos are big frog-like creatures that are found on the planet Bogano.
 The more powerful subspecies Oggdo Bogdo was also found strictly on Bogano.
 They appeared in Jedi: Fallen Order.

 Opee Sea Killer

-Opee sea killers are large aquatic meat-eating crustaceous sea creatures that live in the planet core of Naboo.
-They are approximately twenty meters in length and hybrids of both crustacean and fish.
-The creatures have two pectoral guidance fins, six crablike legs in the back, two antennas, bouncy eyes, and abnormally large jaws with larger prehensile tongues within them.
+Opee sea killers are big aquatic carnivorous anglerfish-like sea creatures that live in the planet core of Naboo.
+They are approximately twenty meters in length and hybrids of both crustaceans and fish.
+The creatures have two pectoral guidance fins, six crablike legs in the back, two antennas, bouncy eyes, and very great jaws with big prehensile tongues within them.

 Orbalisk

 Orbalisks are oyster-like creatures, native to the Beast Moon of Dxun.
-They are parasites that attach to the skin of their host.
+They are parasites that cling to the skin of their host.
 They feed on Dark Side Energy.
-They pump chemicals into the blood that increase rage, anger, and fury.
+They pump chemicals into the blood that increase anger.
 When killed they pump toxins into the host.
 They appeared in Darth Bane: The Rule of Two.

 Orray

-Orrays are crocodile-like creatures that have been described as having a build like a horse.
-Extremely aggressive.
+Orrays are very aggressive crocodile-like creatures that have been marked out as having a build like a horse.

 Oslet

-Oslets are 3 m (9.8 ft) tall, timid creatures that live in the jungles of the planet Joralla.
+Oslets are 3 m (9.8 ft) tall, shy creatures that live in the jungles of the planet Joralla.
 They are also used as mounts and nest high up in the sio trees.

 P

 Peko peko

-Peko pekos are reptavians with purple feathers, native to the swampy regions of Naboo.
+Peko pekos are reptile-avians with purple feathers, native to the swampy regions of Naboo.
 They are capable mimics, and are often kept as pets.